CSS-1-Introductory-Programming-for-CSS/overview/_build/html/_sources/course/expectations.md

 Finally, Python is **human-focused**.
 The goal is to write clean, readable code that can be shared with others and facilitate *communication*.

+### What do I need to install?

+DataHub should have the requisite software (Python, Jupyter notebooks, and relevant Python libraries).
+However, if you plan to work on projects **locally**, i.e., not using DataHub, you'll want to install Anaconda, which will also install Jupyter.

 ### Why no midterms or final exam?